oscott/manifest/See/readme.md

-This folder contains items of reference
+This folder contains items of reference that have influenced the manifest.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4MjA0NTc5MV19
+eyJoaXN0b3J5IjpbMTcxMjk3NjE5M119
 -->